Arts/Industry resident Marne Lucas / Bardo ∞ Project working in the Foundry at the Kohler Co. factory, 2016. Photo courtesy JMKAC.

 TRANSFLEURS

-The “flowers” grew from my ideas on gender, sensuality, and the reproductive nature of plants.
-They are also inspired by senior transgender artist and inventor Misc.
-Pippa Garner.
-She was instantly inspiring to me upon meeting her at an art fair in NYC.
-I went to Long Beach, California to photograph her for my artist portrait series.
+The “flowers” are inspired by senior transgender artist and inventor Misc.
+Pippa Garner (nèe Philip Garner).
+She was instantly inspiring to me upon meeting her at the 2015 Spring/Break art fair in NYC.
+Soon after I went to Long Beach, California to photograph her for my Sitting City artist portrait series.
 We became fast friends and share a similar sense of humor and appreciation of the female body.
 Pippa coined the expression Trans Alchemy, which rivets me to a philosophy of trans ideals.
+My portraits of Pippa can be seen in my artist portrait series.

 Previous